jeffpar/pcjs/blog/_posts/2022/2022-12-28-spying-on-minix.md

 There were a number of other minor problems, like some unexpected padding between code and data sections, failure to preserve the initial interrupt mask registers (IMRs), and failure to allocate memory for the VGA save/restore operations.
 I call these problems "minor", but they all took a while to track down.
-Fortunately, the [PCjs Debugger](http://www.pcjs.org/machines/pcx86/compaq/deskpro386/vga/2048kb/debugger/machine.xml) was a big help.
-I even had to use the VSCode debugger to debug a problem with the PCjs debugger, so as an added bonus, I ended up fixing a few
-[PCjs bugs](https://github.com/jeffpar/pcjs/commit/a2d169129bc8727cd1739f5fa2de50196a1cc587#diff-f6421b18c663fde433cf56c0333dc0961b21e80dc4842aad8d4686452a3f866a) as well.
+Fortunately, the [PCjs Debugger](http://www.pcjs.org/machines/pcx86/compaq/deskpro386/vga/2048kb/debugger/machine.xml) was a big help, although I also had to use the VSCode debugger to debug some problems in PCjs, so as an added bonus, I ended up fixing a few [PCjs bugs](https://github.com/jeffpar/pcjs/commit/a2d169129bc8727cd1739f5fa2de50196a1cc587#diff-f6421b18c663fde433cf56c0333dc0961b21e80dc4842aad8d4686452a3f866a) as well.

-All these issues made a few things clear: I had probably used an *older* version of **CL3232** than what was archived here (I'll keep looking for it, but I probably don't have it anymore), and I had probably started reworking some of the SPY code in 1993 and never finished the changes.
+All these issues made a few things clear: I had probably used an *older* version of **CL3232** than what I originally archived
+(I'll keep looking for it, but I probably don't have it anymore), and I had probably started reworking some of the SPY code in 1993 and never finished the changes.